Kratika-kaushik/imagegallery/README.md

+**Image Gallery**

-A responsive image gallery using HTML and CSS
+A responsive image gallery using HTML and CSS.

-Copy and paste the link in your browser to check out the website:
+Follow the link below:

 https://kratika-kaushik.github.io/imagegallery/